euro-coin-io/SmartContracts/README.md

 There also is a [public frontend](https://d-euro.io) and a [documentation page](https://docs.d-euro.io/positions/open).

+This code is a friendly fork of Frankencoin-ZCHF.
+The fundamental mechanisms have not been changed.
+Frankencoin originated from the doctoral thesis of Dr. Luzius Meisser, which can be viewed at https://app.frankencoin.com/thesis-frankencoin.pdf.

 ## Source Code

 The source code can be found in the [contracts](contracts) folder.
 The following are the most important contracts.